Anna Netrebko out of Met Opera over her support of Putin

 The Met’s decision followed the collapse of the international career of Russian conductor Valery Gergiev, who has been close to Putin as artistic and general director of the Mariinsky in St. Petersburg.

-The invasion of Ukraine has led to a show of solidarity in the arts and culture world with Ukrainian artists and a backlash against the Russian government and those with ties to it that won’t reject Putin’s actions.
-The ripple effects have also been seen in the international sports world.
+The invasion of Ukraine has led to a show of solidarity in the arts and culture world with Ukrainians and a backlash against the Russian government and those with ties to it that won’t reject Putin’s actions.
+The ripple effects have also reached the international sports world.

 Netrebko, a 50-year-old from Krasnodar, received the People’s Artist of Russia honor from Putin in 2008.